-Like many of the thousands of people who are making these tests so popular, I have always been curious about my family tree.
+Like many of the hundreds of thousands of people who are making these tests so popular, I have always been curious about my family tree.

 I was born in the U.K. My mother's family, all from the English Midlands, were exceptionally tall and were all blue-eyed with light brown or red hair.
 My aunt believed that while we were pretty much English to the bone, the family name was Dutch, and that Dutch ancestry explained our height.
 My father's family, on the other hand, were dark, slightly built Londoners.
 My paternal grandparents died before I was born, but the family tradition was that they were Welsh.
 Our name, Thomas, was Welsh and my dad even told me the name of the exact village in south Wales that my great-grandfather came from.
 On the other hand, one of my uncles was convinced that the siblings' dark hair and eyes, and proudly large noses were evidence of Jewish ancestry.